Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film: Magnetic anisotropy of a garnet film grown on a (210)-oriented substrate

-where $m_{k}=M_k/M_S$ $(k=x,y,z)$ are the normalized components of the magnetization, $M_S$ is the saturation magnetization.
-In this expression $w_\mathrm{cub}$ is the cubic anisotropy energy, $K_u$ and $K_i$ are the uniaxial out-of-plane and in-plane parameters respectively, $K_{yz}$ is the orthorhombic anisotropy coefficient.
-Since the cubic anisotropy $w_\mathrm{cub}$ is typically much weaker than the growth-induced one, the former can be neglected in the following consideration.
-Clearly, the equilibrium orientation of the magnetization is determined by the ratios between growth-induced anisotropy parameters entering Eq.\,(\ref{Eq:anisotropy}).
-In particular, the $yz$ plane is the easy plane of the magnetization.
+The equilibrium orientation of the magnetization is determined by the ratios between growth-induced anisotropy parameters entering Eq.\,(\ref{Eq:anisotropy}).
+In particular, the $yz$ plane is the easy plane of the magnetization, given $K_{yz}<0$.
 The orientation of the magnetization in this plane is determined by the values of $K_u$, $K_i$ and $K_{yz}$ for a particular film.
+The expression for the effective growth-induced anisotropy field $\mathbf{H}_\mathrm{a}$ has a form